AsodariyaP/VideoBox/video-box-app/README.md

 ## Building the Application
 Before you can run the application, you need to build it.
 Follow these steps to build the application:
 1. Open a terminal/command prompt in the root directory of the cloned Angular project.
-2. Run `ng build --prod` to build the project.
+2. Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Running the Application Locally
 Now that you've built the application, you can run it locally.
 Follow these steps: